OribiaDev/dm-helper/README.md

 AutoZone DM-Helper is a simple react website made for AutoZone District Managers that generates an email based on a checklist of store procedures during a store visit.

+Its also hosted on my home web server <3

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).